paulcbogdan/rollouts/README.md

 `rollouts` is python package for conveniently interacting with the OpenRouter API.
 The package provides three notable features:

 - You can generate multiple LLM responses ("rollouts") concurrently for the same prompt
 - The package will automatically cache responses.
 The first time you call `client.generate('your prompt', n_samples=2)`, two jsons will be saved with the model response to each.
-If you make the same call, those jsons will be loaded
+If you make the same call, those jsons will be loaded.
+If you set `use_cache="sql"`, caching/loading will be instead done using a SQLite database
 - You can easily insert text into a model's reasoning.
 If you call `client.generate('What is 5*10?\n<think>\n5*1')`, this will insert `\n5*1'` into the model's reasoning, which will continue with `"0..."`

 Examples are provided below, and additional examples are shown in `example.py`.